Skip to Content

 Responding to Disclosures of Sexual Violence

-If someone discloses an experience of sexual violence, would you know how to help them?
-Equity Services offers a 2.5 hour workshop to increase student, staff and faculty knowledge in supporting individuals who disclose sexual violence.
+If someone discloses an experience of sexual violence, would you know how to support them?
+Equity and Inclusive Communities offers a 2.5 hour workshop to increase student, staff and faculty knowledge in supporting individuals who disclose sexual violence.
 This innovative method helps you build skills to support students and colleagues through listening, as well as through doing, making and storytelling.

 Learning Outcomes